Madhavapriya-analyst/Online_orders_analysis/README.md

 # Online Store Sales Dashboard – Excel Project

 ## Project Overview
-This is a student Data Analytics project based on an Online Store dataset.
+This is my Data Analytics project based on an Online Store dataset.
 The goal of this project was to clean raw data, analyze business-related questions, and create an interactive Excel dashboard to generate meaningful insights.

 ## Project Objectives
 - Understand and analyze online store sales data